Sr. Director, Developer Advocacy (Presenter)

 StreamsBuilder builder = new StreamsBuilder(); builder.stream("raw-movies", Consumed.with(Serdes.Long(), Serdes.String())).mapValues(Parser::parseMovie).map((key, movie) -> new KeyValue<>(movie.getMovieId(), movie)).to("movies", Produced.with(Serdes.Long(), movieSerde)); KTable<Long, Movie> movies = builder.table("movies", Materialized.<Long, Movie, KeyValueStore<Bytes, byte>>as("movies-store").withValueSerde(movieSerde).withKeySerde(Serdes.Long())); KStream<Long, String> rawRatings = builder.stream("raw-ratings", Consumed.with(Serdes.Long(), Serdes.String())); KStream<Long, Rating> ratings = rawRatings.mapValues(Parser::parseRating).map((key, rating) -> new KeyValue<>(rating.getMovieId(), rating)); KStream<Long, Double> numericRatings = ratings.mapValues(Rating::getRating); KGroupedStream<Long, Double> ratingsById = numericRatings.groupByKey(); KTable<Long, Long> ratingCounts = ratingsById.count(); KTable<Long, Double> ratingSums = ratingsById.reduce((v1, v2) -> v1 + v2); KTable<Long, Double> ratingAverage = ratingSums.join(ratingCounts, (sum, count) -> sum / count.doubleValue(),Materialized.as("average-ratings")); ratingAverage.toStream().to("average-ratings"); KTable<Long, String> ratedMovies = ratingAverage.join(movies, (avg, movie) -> movie.getTitle() + "=" + avg); ratedMovies.toStream().to("rated-movies", Produced.with(Serdes.Long(), Serdes.String()));

-For a more thorough introduction to stream processing in Kafka, check out Michael Noll’s four-part series on Streams and Tables in Apache Kafka.
+For a more thorough introduction to stream processing in Kafka, check out the Kafka Streams 101 course or Michael Noll’s four-part series on Streams and Tables in Apache Kafka.

 We will only share developer content and updates, including notifications when new content is added.
 We will never send you sales emails. 🙂 By subscribing, you understand we will process your personal information in accordance with our Privacy Statement.